A new season begins. Before announcing the details, I would like to give you an update.

 • I contribute to reducing excess fabric and textiles by purchasing from many individuals who have “re-homing sales” to sell off their stashed fabric.

-• I only use quality sewing thread
+• I only use quality sewing thread (Gutterman)

 • My hats are made in the VillaMaker Studio (a spare bedroom in our home in Crumlin)